JBoRu/UniKGQA/README.md

 2. - [x] Update camera-ready paper!
 3. - [ ] Upload all data and model checkpoints!
 4. - [ ] Upload our results to the leaderboard!
+Several researchers have contacted me regarding the processing of intermediate data.
+I apologize for the complexity of the procedure and the inconvenience it has caused.
+To address this issue, I plan to provide an updated and simplified operational script within the next month.
+However, if you require emergence assistance, please feel free to reach out to me via email, and I can provide you with the specific data you need.

 ## Overview
 We propose **UniKGQA**, which stands for **Uni**fied retrieval and reasoning for solving multi-hop **Q**uestion **A**nswering over **K**nowledge **G**raph.